cloudposse/docs/content/faq/how-to-rotate-ssh-keys-on-a-kops-cluster.md

 # Question

-How to rotate ssh keys for Kubernetes?
+How do we rotate the master SSH keys on a Kubernetes cluster provisioned with `kops`?

 # Answer